top of page

 Bio

-During her tenure as principal, she started a lunch time digital camera club with students who assisted her with the monthly school newsletter.
-This led to a teacher asking her to photograph a wedding, which in turn led to a ten-year retirement photography business which included being a Preferred Wedding Photographer for Eagle Ridge Resort & Spa in Galena, Illinois.
+During her time as principal, she founded a lunchtime digital camera club, which led to photographing a colleague’s wedding.
+That single event launched a ten-year retirement photography business, eventually earning her the role of Preferred Wedding Photographer for Eagle Ridge Resort & Spa in Galena, Illinois.

-The photography ended with Covid in 2019.
-During this isolation Rebecca took on-line classes and fell in love with collage and encaustic art.
-Three years later, her husband wanted to winter in Florida, but she didn’t want to leave her home studio.
-He encouraged her to find something she could do in Florida.
-She found Clay More Ceramics in Naples which rekindled her love of clay.
+The photography chapter closed with the onset of COVID in 2019.
+During that period of isolation, Rebecca took online classes and discovered a deep passion for collage and encaustic art.
+When her husband proposed wintering in Florida, she was reluctant to leave her home studio—until she found Clay More Ceramics in Naples.
+There, she rekindled her long-dormant love for clay.

-Rebecca shows her encaustic, collage, and ceramic art in various galleries throughout the Chicago area, has collectors that aren’t even related to her, has sold internationally, and is on the board of CAVA (Chicago Alliance of Visual Artists) as well as the Elmhurst Artists’ Guild.
-She loves being active, learning from others, spending time with her eight grandchildren, and is so glad that art waited for her!
+Today, Rebecca exhibits her encaustic, collage, and ceramic work in galleries throughout the Chicago area.
+Her art has been collected internationally (by people not even related to her!) and she serves on the boards of both the Chicago Alliance of Visual Artists (CAVA) and the Elmhurst Artists’ Guild.
+She continues to learn, create, and find joy in her eight grandchildren—and is profoundly grateful that art waited for her.

 bottom of page